 of their own faces.

 Wallace was an expert maker of jokes and of paradoxes.
-He had a wonderful contrarianism, a little reminiscent of Oscar Wilde’s, sometimes playful, sometimes less so.
+He had a wonderful contrarianism, a little reminiscent of Wilde’s, sometimes playful, sometimes less so.
 He once declined to include his beloved Kafka when a magazine called on him to name ten favorite books, packing the list with Tom Clancy, Stephen King, and C. S. Lewis instead.
 He loved to pose as the world’s most sophisticated rube and would talk proudly about simple, ordinary things he liked.

 He once told an interviewer, Patrick Arden, who’d driven from Chicago to visit him in Bloomington: “I don’t know if you’ve ever enjoyed Cracker Barrel before.
 It’s easy to make fun of, but the food is really pretty good.”
 Then Wallace ordered the meatloaf, but he wouldn’t let Arden order the same thing because he was afraid Arden might not like it, and then he, Wallace, would be to blame.

 There are intractable binds everywhere in Wallace’s characters—Don Gately, thief and murderer, virtuous man, hero; Joelle van Dyne, monster and/or goddess; Hal Incandenza, world’s dumbest genius—mirroring the binds in Wallace himself.
 He was a recovering addict who had spent long years in the desperate condition of “loving the very thing that was killing you,” as he described it.
 In his writing, if less so in life, Wallace owned his defects: his work is stuffed to the gills with admissions of selfishness and ignorance, weakness, blind lust, cowardice, and intellectual vanity.
 (He owned his defects to the degree he was able, at least.
 At a reading one time, I asked him about Alcoholics Anonymous, and he put me right in my place about the anonymity part.)